IndyBat/pitaaa-community.github.io/category/blog.md

 All blog posts from the SPAAM community can be found below.

-The SPAAM blog was founded in 2022 and curated by [Eleanor Joan Green](https://twitter.com/elejgreen) and [Shreya Ramachandran](https://twitter.com/srama23) until 2025.
-Since 2026, the SPAAM blog is curated by [Marcel Keller](https://bsky.app/profile/marcelkeller.bsky.social).
+The SPAAM blog was founded in 2022 and curated by Eleanor Joan Green and Shreya Ramachandran until 2025.
+Since 2026, the SPAAM blog is curated by Marcel Keller and Joanna Romeyer-Dherbey.